Uganda cops surround offices of Bobi Wine’s opposition party

 “I think this may turn out to be the most cheating-free election since 1962,” when Uganda won independence from Britain, said Museveni in a national address on Saturday.

-But the election was marred by violence ahead of polling day as well as an internet shutdown that remained in force until Monday morning, when access was restored for most Ugandans, although social media sites remained restricted.
+But the election was marred by violence ahead of polling day as well as an internet shutdown that remained in force until Monday morning, when access was restored for most Ugandans.
+Social media sites remain restricted.

 Wine has been effectively under house arrest since he cast his vote and now is allegedly unable even to receive visitors.
 Police thwarted opposition officials who were trying to meet with Wine at his home outside Kampala in order to discuss the way forward, Ssenyonyi said.
 Lawmaker Francis Zaake has been hospitalized after allegedly being assaulted by police who denied him access to Wine’s house on Saturday.